 Similarly, anti-Lea, Leb, or Leab are not generally associated with hemolytic disease of the fetus and newborn (HDFN).
 Lewis antibodies are commonly detected in prenatal sera because women tend to lose their Lewis antigens during pregnancy, resulting in a temporary Le(a-b-) phenotype and the ability to transiently make anti-Lea, Leb, or Leab until their true phenotype returns, at about 6 weeks postpartum.
 However, these antibodies are predominantly IgM and do not readily cross the placenta.
 In addition, although Lewis antigens can be detected in the serum of neonates, they are not expressed on fetal or neonatal red blood cells.

 Lewis antibodies are more likely to be IgM and as such will usually react best at room temperature (immediate spin phase).
 When anti-Lea, Leb, or Leab are detected in a patient’s pre-transfusion sample testing at the 37ºC IAT phase, they do have the potential to be clinically significant, however, there is usually no requirement for selection of antigen negative donor red blood cells.
 Instead, red blood cell units that are crossmatch compatible at 37°C IAT phase should be selected for transfusion.
 See Table 1 for a summary of recommendations for red blood cell transfusion in patients with non-ABO antibodies.

-For sickle cell patients without antibodies, most guidelines recommend transfusion of Rh and K (KEL1) matched units.
+For sickle cell disease patients without antibodies, most guidelines recommend transfusion of Rh and K (KEL1) matched units.
 For those patients with one or more antibodies (current or historical), complete donor phenotype/genotype matching is often recommended.
 Typically, this matching includes the Rh, Kell, Kidd and Duffy blood group systems along with the S/s antigens.
 If a sickle cell patient develops an anti-Lea, Leb, or Leab, then antigen negative units should be provided, along with matching for the full Rh and Kell phenotype.
 Given the increased risk of hyperhemolysis in patients with sickle cell, this clinical context necessitates full compatibility with the patient’s antigen and antibody profile.